wintermist/Lenovo-Yoga-710-14IKB-Hackintosh/README.md

 # Not Working
 - Physical Trackpad buttons
-- DRM (Currently unsupported on Big Sur and Monterey)
+- DRM (iGPU only systems are unsupported on Big Sur and Monterey)

 #  Untested
 - Anything that requires owning a real, Apple device i.e., Handoff, AirDrop etc.